 JSE faces muted Asian markets on Wednesday ahead of Fed decision

-The JSE faces generally subdued Asian markets on Wednesday morning, with sentiment under some strain amid stimulus concerns, but with all eyes on the US Federal Reserve monetary policy announcement later.
+The JSE looks set to open to subdued Asian markets on Wednesday, with caution prevailing ahead of the US Federal Reserve policy announcement later.

 Would you like to comment on this article or view other readers' comments?

 Register (it’s quick and free) or sign in now.

 Please read our Comment Policy before commenting.